 The trademark ControlSkin label is pasted in the midfoot to signal the innovations’ film of protection.
 The technology is a layering system covering the entire upper, proven to improve ball grip in wet and dry conditions.

 The Stretchy Sockfit collar is an added lockdown element.
 Its elastic characteristic allows the cleats to be comfortably slipped on.
-It extends as a Purecut Laceless sock, similar to the boots in the Ace PureControl series that offers a snug fit.
+It extends as a Purecut Laceless sock, similar to the cleats in the Ace PureControl series that offers a snug fit.
 The laceless system allows a large surface area for ball control.